jaebradley/notes/Software Engineering/Networking/DNS/cr.yp.to/Notes on the Domain Name System.md

 ## DNS server selection
 * A cache has a query to transmit to the `.com` servers and has a list of addresses for the `.com` servers - which server should it contact first?
 * `dnscache` contacts a random server to balance load as effectively as possible
-* BIND keeps track of round-trip times for queries to each server and sends queries to whichever server has the best scroe
+* BIND keeps track of round-trip times for queries to each server and sends queries to whichever server has the best score

 ## The five types of DNS responses
 * When a cache receives a normal DNS response, it learns one of the following things